cliffbueno/SF_microbe_methane/README.md

 ## Important notes to user

 **Guild calculations & versions**
-- calculation of microbial "functional guilds" is performed by `modules\OTU_subsetting...`
+- calculation of microbial "functional guilds" is performed by `modules/OTU_subsetting...`
 - critically v.3.3 contains original taxa -> function mapping (iTagger)
 - "new" SILVA taxa -> function mapping in v.3.4 (to be updated)

 **Data / data versions**
-- All data besides SILVA OTU preprocessing stored in `\data`
+- All data besides SILVA OTUs & preprocessing stored in `/data`
 - Includes metadata, color palette definitions, other data here not generated programatically (e.g. sites)
-- Taxonomic color palette generated in `Taxonomic_compositions_and_patterns.ipynb`
+- Taxonomic color palette is (re)generated in `Taxonomic_compositions_and_patterns.ipynb`
 - 3 versions of metadata given (v3.5 is complete; v3 is truncated for publication; v3b_gap_fill_MDS is used for NMDS with gaps filled)
-- Post-preprocessed OTU table used has at minimum filled missing taxa values (here w. finest classification), "Consensus.lineage" string for sorting OTUs.
+- Post-preprocessed OTU table used has at minimum filled missing taxa values (here w. finest classification) & added a concatenated "Consensus.lineage" string for sorting OTUs [**required**]
-- Figures are NOT SAVED by script, use ggsave(ggsave('FILENAME.pdf', width=6, height = 4)
+- Figures are NOT SAVED by scripts, use ggsave(ggsave('FILENAME.pdf', width=6, height = 4)
 - Correlation calculations / saves commented out (slow, especially at OTU level)

 - two modules to join / combine OTU & metadata & perform common calculations (though not consistently used here):